 Despite this, there has been a surge of interest in integrating Bitcoin NFTs into the network.
 Yet, the technical and philosophical disparities between Bitcoin and other blockchains mean that the process will likely be slower and more challenging than on other networks, which are more NFT-focused and feature-driven.

-Bitcoin Tokens
+Bitcoin BRC20 Tokens

-Bitcoin enthusiasts are buzzing with excitement over the latest development in the world of Bitcoin tokens.
+Bitcoin enthusiasts are buzzing with excitement over the latest developments in the world of Bitcoin tokens.
 A new approach utilizing the Ordinals protocol has emerged, enabling the creation of fungible tokens, and users are capitalizing on this innovation by producing meme-inspired tokens using the BRC-20 token standard.

 The mastermind behind this breakthrough is a data enthusiast who goes by the name of Domo.
 Domo shared his invention through Twitter, which employs JSON data inscriptions to deploy and transfer tokens, similar to Ethereum's ERC-20 token standard.
 The BRC-20 token standard is an experiment in Bitcoin technology that Domo brought to light on March 8, 2023.

-Domo's first token contract, "ordi," was quickly deployed, and other wallets, including Unisat, were quick to follow suit and adapt to the BRC-20 standard.
+Domo's first token contract, ORDI, was quickly deployed, and other wallets, including Unisat, were quick to follow suit and adapt to the BRC-20 standard.
 The response from the crypto community has been overwhelmingly positive, with users now able to create their own unique meme-inspired tokens, such as Pepe, Meme, and Doge, using BRC-20 and Ordinals.

 Pros of Bitcoin Ordinals